Amory Regional Museum 801 3rd Street South Amory, Mississippi

 In 2010, Albertville was devastated by an EF3 tornado which damaged the library.
 I can find no word if the spirit remained after repairs.

 I have discovered that ghost stories are like a garden, they must be regularly tended.
-They are forever evolving.
-More information is uncovered and released, though that information may not always be widely available.
+They are forever growing and needing to be weeded.
 While digging around through newspaper archives, I uncovered a few articles about the library’s ghost.

 From that local interview, the story has grown legs and made its way throughout the internet.
 The listing of the library on the haunted places list on the infamous site, Shadowlands, has most certainly helped give movement and credence to the rumor.
-The problem with Shadowlands is that the site is almost entirely user submitted with none of the information being properly vetted before it’s posted.
-While there is some truth to some of the entries, many of them are a chaotic jumble of fact and fiction or just pure fiction.
-I’ve seen Shadowlands credited in everything from blog posts to books and it’s given rise to many haunted legends.
+The problem with Shadowlands is that the site is almost entirely user submitted, with none of the information being properly vetted before it’s posted.
+While there is some truth to some of the entries, many of them are a chaotic jumble of fact and fiction, or just pure fiction.
+I’ve seen Shadowlands credited in everything from blog posts to books and it’s given rise to many ghost stories and legends.

 In 2008, the library was listed as part of an entry in the Encyclopedia Brittanica Blog listing haunted libraries throughout the United States.
 With the name as respected as the Encyclopedia Brittanica behind the listing, it must be true, right?